Shipping to Belgium From the UK

 There is no difference in the costs for UPS and FedEx pick-up and drop-off options.

-If you are looking to ship internationally it is a good idea to do research on different carriers and their shipping options.
+If you are looking to ship internationally it is a good idea to do research on different couriers and their shipping options.

-Here is a brief overview of the top carriers’ pros and cons.
+Here is a brief overview of the top couriers’ pros and cons.

 Shipping to Belgium from the UK with Royal Mail